 About Chris Jarvis

-North Platte's first marathon is held in honor of Chris Jarvis, a friend and hero to many in our community.
+North Platte's original marathon is held in honor of Chris Jarvis, a friend and hero to many in our community.
 This is his story.

 The circumference of the earth is 24,859.82 miles.
 Chris Jarvis ran around the world ... more than twice.